 If the needle on your bathroom scale starts creeping upward, or refuses to head downward, you'll probably suspect the cause of this random weight gain is too many doughnuts, not diseases or drugs.
-But while the usual culprits -- too much food, too little exercise -- do account for most excess poundage, there are some surprisingly common medical conditions and widely used prescriptions that can add anywhere from a little to a lot -- a whole lot -- of excess weight.
-Here is a checklist of what to watch for if you inexplicably find fat either packing on or unwilling to pack up and go.
+But while the usual culprits—too much food, too little exercise—do account for most excess poundage, there are some surprisingly common medical conditions and widely used prescriptions that can add anywhere from a little to a lot—a whole lot—of excess weight.
+Here's a checklist of what to watch for if you inexplicably find fat either packing on or unwilling to pack up and go.

 1. Hormonal Havoc

 You'd think 40 or more extra pounds would be a clue that something's amiss.
 Yet many of the 7-10 percent of premenopausal women with polycystic ovary syndrome (PCOS) often go for years unaware that their weight gain is in part due to this underdiagnosed condition, in which the ovaries and sometimes the adrenal glands, for unknown reasons, pump out too much male hormone, according to Andrea Dunaif, M.D., chief of endocrinology at Northwestern Memorial Hospital and professor of metabolism and molecular medicine at Northwestern University Medical School.
 Because the pounds typically pile on gradually beginning around puberty, or sometimes don't surface until post-pregnancy weight refuses to budge, it's frequently not obvious to PCOS sufferers, or their doctors, that there's a medical trigger.
 Possible tip-offs: thinning hair, excess facial hair, severe acne, irregular periods, impaired fertility—all hallmarks of excess male hormone.